-Longtime assistant coach Kevin McManaman is in his second season with the Huskies and joined the program in late May of 2012.
+Longtime assistant coach Kevin McManaman is in his third season with the Huskies and joined the program in late May of 2012.
 A veteran in the coaching industry, McManaman has 17 years under his belt as an assistant coach, while also serving as Director of Basketball Operations and Associate Athletic Director during his career.
 His wide-ranging talents include the ability to recruit the Midwest area, coordinate travel, scout and manage video scouting, handle administrative duties, teach skills, player development, run camps, practice planning, and game planning.
 McManaman's well-rounded portfolio even includes three years as an assistant softball coach that resulted in a 2000 Division III National Championship with St. Mary's (Minn.).

 "I'm very happy to have the opportunity to get Coach Mac to NIU," said Bennett.
 "His background in recruiting couldn't be a better fit.
 More importantly than that, his beliefs about how the game should be played and taught mirror ours.
 Kevin's personality and his energy are definitely huge positives."